egrosdou01/personal-blog/blog/2024-08-11-opentofu-rke2-cilium-azure/opentofu-rke2-cilium-azure.md

 ### Install OpenTofu

 There is a wide variety of options provided to install `OpenTofu`.
-To follow along, checkout the [link](https://opentofu.org/docs/intro/install/) and install `OpenTofu`.
+To follow along, check out the [link](https://opentofu.org/docs/intro/install/) and install `OpenTofu`.

 #### Validation